jtgharp/FinalProjectMachineLearning/README.md

 The knitr produced HTML file is in the gh-pages branch.
 [To open in new tab, please Right Click here for HTML output file](https://jtgharp.github.io/FinalProjectMachineLearning/)

 (3)
 All the naswers are in the file named allanswers.txt.
-[Click here for all answers](https://github.com/jtgharp/FinalProjectMachineLearning/blob/master/allanswers.txt)
+[To open in new tab, please Righ Click here for all answers](https://github.com/jtgharp/FinalProjectMachineLearning/blob/master/allanswers.txt)